COVID-19 stocks (vaccines and treatments)

 Biotechnology company that specialises in the development of influenza and Norovirus vaccines.
-Vaxart is planning to begin clinical testing in the second half of the year and has partnered with Kindred Biosciences (KIN) on the manufacturing of a proposed vaccine.
+Vaxart partnered with Kindred Biosciences (KIN) on the manufacturing of a proposed vaccine.

 Headquartered in the US with global operations, Merck & Co is one of the biggest pharmaceutical companies in the world.
-In May the company announced it was working on two COVID-19 vaccines in collaboration with IAVI and through the acquisition of therapeutics company Themis Bioscience.
-It is also collaborating with Ridgeback Biotherapeutics and the Institute for Systems Biology to develop antiviral treatments for COVID-19 sufferers.
+In May 2020, the company announced it was working on 2 COVID-19 vaccines in collaboration with IAVI and through the acquisition of therapeutics company Themis Bioscience.
+It was also collaborating with Ridgeback Biotherapeutics and the Institute for Systems Biology to develop antiviral treatments for COVID-19 sufferers.

 Buy shares through an online broker